wendywtchang/NLP-projects/dialog_system/README.md

 Here is a demo of using adviser system in QA domain with our model.
 ![Adviser QA Demo](./img/adviser_demo.png)

-* It can answer simple worldwide knowledge questions. (latest update: Oct.
-2020)
+* It can answer simple worldwide knowledge questions.
 * The model reaches macro F1 83%